gotspam/f5-lab-days-sslo-101/docs/class1/lab4/lab4.rst

    have the correct cipher string to match the requirements of this site.
 To do that, perform the following command at the BIG-IP command
    line:

+   tmm --clientciphers ‘cipher string as displayed in server ssl profiles’

 -  Further SSL/TLS issues are beyond the depth of this lab guide.
 Seek assistance.